aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export XPS to WORDML" h2="Render XPS to WORDML within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to WORDML</h2>

+XPS (XML Paper Specification) is a document format developed by Microsoft for printing and viewing documents.
+It is a fixed-layout document format that preserves document formatting and enables file sharing.
+WORDML (WordprocessingML) is an XML-based format used by Microsoft Word to store documents.
+It is a markup language that is used to store and transport documents.
+Converting XPS to WORDML is beneficial as it allows users to open, edit, and share documents in the WORDML format.

+<h2>How Aspose.Total Helps for XPS to WORDML Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert XPS to WORDML in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert XPS file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to WORDML.
+Aspose.Total for C++ is a suite of file format automation libraries that enables C++ developers to convert XPS to WORDML in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert XPS file format to DOC.
+Aspose.PDF for C++ is a powerful PDF manipulation API that enables developers to create, edit, and convert PDF documents.
+It also allows developers to convert PDF to other popular file formats such as DOC, HTML, XPS, and more.

+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to WORDML.
+Aspose.Words for C++ is a powerful Word document processing API that enables developers to create, edit, and convert Word documents.
+It also allows developers to convert Word documents to other popular file formats such as HTML, XPS, and more.
+With Aspose.Words for C++, developers can easily convert DOC to WORDML.

+In conclusion, Aspose.Total for C++ is a suite of file format automation libraries that enables C++ developers to convert XPS to WORDML in two simple steps.
+Aspose.PDF for C++ API is used to convert XPS file format to DOC, and Aspose.Words for C++ is used to export DOC to WORDML.
+Converting XPS to WORDML is beneficial as it allows users to open, edit, and share documents in the WORDML format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}